MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning.md

 ---
 title: Batch scoring on Azure for deep learning models
-description: This reference architecture shows how to apply style transfer to a video, using Azure Batch AI
+description: This reference architecture shows how to apply neural style transfer to a video, using Azure Batch AI
 author: jiata
 ms.date: 09/28/2018
 ms.author: jiata